 Volunteerism plays an important role here at Marion County, helping to build our relationship with citizens while building our capacity to deliver important services and supports.
 We are fortunate as we benefit from a community committed to civic engagement, and many volunteers make significant contribution in time, energy and expertise.

-These are just a sample of new requests for volunteers, please visit the ongoing opportunities page for a list of recruitments by department.
+We are actively recruiting for these volunteer programs, please visit the ongoing opportunities page for a list of volunteer opportunities by department.
 Find more information about open board positions on the Advisory Boards page.
 Eligibility requirements vary by board, but applicants must work or live in Marion County to be considered for appointment to any advisory board.

 Environmental Services, Public Works Storm Drain Marking

 Volunteers will learn about the storm water system in Marion County while installing storm water drain markers, and mapping their location.
 Interested individuals who are able to work independently, walk and stand for long periods of time, and use a caulking gun can apply here.
 In order to fill this volunteer position, applicants must have the ability to pick up supplies at our Public Works location in Salem, and drive to various locations throughout Marion County.

 Marion County Emergency Management, Citizens Corp

 Join a network of coordinated volunteers who are working along side Marion County Emergency Management staff and local first responders to strengthen our ability to prevent, respond and recover from emergencies and disasters.
 Find out more about Marion County's Community Emergency Response Teams, Medical Reserve Corp, Auxiliary Radio Emergency Service volunteer opportunities

 Salem, OR 97301

 Salem, OR 97309